 - Be kind

-- Show Respect
+- Show care

 - Be safe

 - Keep trying

-The aims are discussed fully through PHSE assemblies, are underpinned by work in class using materials from SEAL (Social and Emotional Aspects of Learning) and explored more fully through emotionally literate curriculum and through PSED in the EYFS.
+The aims are discussed fully through PHSE assembliesand are underpinned by work in class and explored more fully through an emotionally literate curriculum and through PSED in the EYFS.

 Classes may devise agreed rules and procedures to make clear to the children how they can achieve acceptable standards of behaviour in all school areas at all times.
 They should be kept to a necessary minimum, appropriate for the age and stage and follow these principles: